Nrod-Zaga/Gun-Check-Activity-Data-Liberation-Project/README.md

 🗺️ **[NICS Participation Map](https://www.fbi.gov/file-repository/nics-participation-map.pdf/view)** – Visual representation of each state's participation level with the NICS.

 # Some Example Visualizations From the Data

+### Other Guns Checks by State with Tooltip by Year

+This first visualization presents the total number of background checks for firearms categorized as "Other" across different U.S. states.
+The data is aggregated by state, showing trends over time.

+- **Y-Axis:** Sum of "Other" category firearm background checks
+- **X-Axis:** States
+- **Tooltip:** Displays the total number of "Other" gun background checks for each specific year based on the date of acquisition.

+This allows for both a high-level comparison between states and a more detailed year-over-year trend when hovering over data points.
 ![Other Guns with By Year Tooltip](image.png)

+### United States Map Distribution of Total Gun-Related Check Activities

+This next visualization displays the total number of firearm-related background check activities across U.S. states using a shape map.

+- **Visualization Type:** Shape map of the United States
+- **Data Representation:** States are color-coded based on the total number of firearm-related background checks.
+- **Metric:** Sum of all gun-related check activities per state.

+This provides a geographic overview, allowing for quick identification of states with higher or lower firearm background check activity.
 ![Gun Activity Shapemap](image-1.png)

+### COVID-19 Cases Summed by Month

+This visualization presents the total number of COVID-19 cases reported in the United States, aggregated by month.

+- **X-Axis:** Months
+- **Y-Axis:** Total number of COVID-19 cases
+- **Visualization Type:** Line chart showing the trend of COVID-19 cases over time

+This data helps illustrate the rise and fall of COVID-19 cases across different months.
+Additionally, it provides context for analyzing potential connections between the onset of the pandemic and changes in firearm-related background check activities, particularly in early 2020 when uncertainty and public concerns may have influenced gun purchases.
 ![Gun Activity Connection to Covid Pandemic](image-2.png)

+### Permit Data by State and Year

+This visualization displays the total number of firearm permit background checks across U.S. states, broken down by year.

+- **Visualization Type:** Sparkline chart with independent Y-axes for each state
+- **X-Axis:** Years
+- **Y-Axis:** Sum of permit-related background checks
+- **Nested Data:** Yearly trends of permit background checks per state

+The visualization highlights fluctuations in firearm permit checks over time.
+Many of the larger spikes in the data can be attributed to legislative changes, as new laws or policy shifts often lead to surges in permit applications.
+This provides insight into how regulatory changes impact firearm-related background check activity across different states.
 ![Permit Data by State and Year](image-3.png)

+### Disparity of Handguns and Long Guns by State

+This visualization presents the difference in firearm-related background check activities between handguns and long guns across different U.S. states.

+- **Visualization Type:** Bar chart
+- **X-Axis:** States
+- **Y-Axis:** Sum of the difference between handgun and long gun background checks
+- **Metric:** Positive values indicate more handgun-related activity, while negative values suggest higher long gun-related activity

+This chart highlights the disparity in firearm preferences across states, showing whether a state has a stronger association with handgun or long gun background checks.
+The differences may be influenced by factors such as hunting culture, self-defense trends, or state-specific regulations.
 ![Disparity of Long and Hand Gun Spread](image-4.png)